 Aedes de Venustas Eau de Parfum (created by L'Artisan)- Another Duchaufour, this time a pretty nice one.
 On my skin and to my nose it's cool, clean incense, very similar to Heeley Cardinal and CdG Avignon.
 I liked it better as a room spray or on my husband, though he was not impressed.

 Amouage Lyric For Women- Yes, please.

 Gorgeous, sexy, rosy, spicy, woodsy.
 Lasts forever.
 It's the very late drydown that I'm not yet sure about.
 It loses some of the mouthwatering quality for more wood.
 Still beautiful, though.

 Dans tes Bras (Frederic Malle)- Either they tinkered with the formula since I first smelled the tester in June (long before it was released, so everything's possible), or my skin really does a number on this.
 The sprayed card I got in Paris retained its powdery scent for days, while on my skin (and practically everyone else's) things have mellowed down considerably and it's not that heavy on heliotrope, either.
 I've been known to kill violets, so maybe it was to be expected.
-In any case, Dans tes Bras is a pleasant skin scents, suffers from longevity issues and a mushroomy accord, and smells a lot better in the open air than indoors.
-Like, but don't love.
+In any case, Dans tes Bras is a nice skin scents, suffers from longevity issues and a mushroomy accord, and smells a lot better in the open air than indoors.

 White Patchouli (Tom Ford)- No can do.
 The rose-jasmine combo in the middle turns sour on my skin every time I try.